hazelcast/hazelcast-reference-manual/src/OtherNetworkConfigurations.md

 - `multicast-port`: The multicast socket port that the Hazelcast member listens to and sends discovery messages through.
 Default value is 54327.
 - `multicast-time-to-live`: Time-to-live value for multicast packets sent out to control the scope of multicasts.
 See more information [here](http://www.tldp.org/HOWTO/Multicast-HOWTO-2.html).
 - `multicast-timeout-seconds`: Only when the members are starting up, this timeout (in seconds) specifies the period during which a member waits for a multicast response from another member.
 For example, if you set it as 60 seconds, each member will wait for 60 seconds until a leader member is selected.
 Its default value is 2 seconds.
 - `trusted-interfaces`: Includes IP addresses of trusted members.
 When a member wants to join to the cluster, its join request will be rejected if it is not a trusted member.
-You can give an IP addresses range using the wildcard (\*) on the last digit of IP address (e.g. 192.168.1.\* or 192.168.1.100-110).
+You can give an IP addresses range using the wildcard (\*) on the last digit of IP address, e.g., 192.168.1.\* or 192.168.1.100-110.

 #### tcp-ip element